CaptainCore/docs/docs/index.md

 This project is in alpha development stage, not yet ready for public use.
 :::

-CaptainCore is WordPress management toolkit for geeky maintenance professionals. 🚤 👨🏽‍💻 🔄
+A WordPress management toolkit for geeky maintenance professionals. 🚤 👨🏽‍💻 🔄

 ## Outgrowing other solutions